 The false-positive mammography and biopsy rates were higher in annual screening than biennial (61% vs. 42%; 7% vs. 5%, respectively.
 (Nelson, 2016).
 Denser breast tissue also exposed women to a higher rate of additional tests and procedures.
 Nevertheless, there is a 4 to 6-fold higher risk of breast cancer in women with denser breast tissue compared to less dense.
 The risk comes with densities greater than 75% compared to 10% or less as determined on mammography (percent mammographic density) (Boyd, 2013).

 Abnormal mammograms require further studies to rule out cancer.
 Tests lead to anxiety, even in false positives.
 One study found that recall for further testing was associated with borderline or clinically significant anxiety in most women (70%) (Kitano, 2015).

-Tests may also lead to overdiagnosis, as some breast cancers found only by mammogram screening may never develop into a life-threatening disease.
+Unfortunately, screening tests may lead to overdiagnosis, as some BCs found only by mammogram screening may never develop into a life-threatening disease.
 When these cancers are detected, doctors may initiate treatment that causes severe side effects and may not lead to a longer, healthier life.